So, Mr Cameron, how can we help? EU seeks to avert Brexit

 European Commission President Juncker is also ready for talks and said he looked forward to hearing concrete proposals from Cameron, who has listed a number of general demands since promising the plebiscite in early 2013 to appease Conservative eurosceptics and outflank the rising UK Independence Party.

-After two years of saying little and quietly hoping the issue might go away if Cameron lost power, EU leaders woke up on Friday realising they now must confront the problem head on.
+After two years of saying little and quietly hoping the issue might go away if Cameron lost power, EU leaders woke up on Friday realizing they now must confront the problem head on.

 For all the exasperation with Britain's love-hate relationship with the continent, most think the Union would be weakened by the loss of its second biggest economy, a global commercial power with significant military and diplomatic clout.